Special recommendations and highlights for your visit to Southern Norway.

 The North Sea Cycle Route (National cycle route number 1) follows the coastline.
 National cycle route no. 3 takes you from the sea to the high mountains between Kristiansand and Hovden in Setesdal.

-Angling is a way of life for many people, and southern coastline offers deep-sea fishing and fishing in rivers and lakes.
-Anglers stays at the fishing resorts along the coast, or at the quiet cabins in the inland area.
+Angling is a way of life for many people, and the southern coastline of Norway offers deep-sea fishing and fishing in rivers and lakes.
+Anglers stays at the fishing resorts along the coast, or at quiet cabins in the inland area.

 The skiing season starts in December, and ends in April.
 Alpine skiing, cross-country skiing and snowboarding are all available, and the lit up trails along the coast are popular in winter.